Human Population Growth and Climate Change

 The globalization of the world economy, moreover, can mask the true carbon footprint of individual nations.
 China, for example, recently surpassed the United States to become the world’s leading greenhouse gas emitter.
 But a large portion of those gases is emitted in the production of consumer goods for the United States and Europe.
 Thus a large share of “China’s” greenhouse gas footprint is actually the displaced footprint of high-consumption western nations.

-The United States has the largest population in the developed world, and is the only developed nation experiencing significant population growth: Its population may double before the end of the century.
-Its 300 million inhabitants produce greenhouse gases at a per-capita rate that is more than double that of Europe, five times the global average, and more than 10 times the average of developing nations.
+The United States has the largest population in the global north, and is the only high-income nation experiencing significant population growth: Its population may double before the end of the century.
+Its 300 million inhabitants produce greenhouse gases at a per-capita rate that is more than double that of Europe, five times the global average, and more than 10 times the average of the global south.
 The U.S. greenhouse gas contribution is driven by a disastrous combination of high population, significant growth, and massive (and rising) consumption levels, and thus far, lack of political will to end our fossil-fuel addiction.

 More than half of the U.S. population now lives in car-dependent suburbs.
 Cumulatively, we drive 3 trillion miles each year.
 The average miles traveled per capita is increasing rapidly, and the transportation sector now accounts for one-third of all U.S. carbon emissions.